Time Periods

 Around January 1950, when India was declared a Republic, Chetan screened Neecha Nagar at Rashtrapati Bhavan at the behest of the-then Prime Minister Jawaharlal Nehru.
 Despite this, the film never got a proper commercial release.
 No distributor was interested in an experimental film.
 Later, Chetan even begrudgingly added a couple of song and dance items at the insistence of the financier.
 But the film was never commercially exhibited in the theatre.

 For the next 7 years, Chetan meandered, indulged in some of his instincts without success.
 He made a film called Anjali about a Buddhist fable, but it didn't find any favour among the audience.
-The film is rarely mentioned while talking about his body of work.
+The film is rarely mentioned in any discussion on his body of work.
 Chetan himself played the lead as one of the disciples of Gautam Buddha.
+Kinare Kinare was a film that arose out of Chetan's association with an individual called Nyay Sharma.
+Both Chetan and Dev were taken in by his story idea, out of which the film evolved.
+Dev Anand, Meena Kumari and Chetan himself starred in the lead.
+The film bit the dust, despite the stellar cast.

 Akhri Khat (1966) which starred Rajesh Khanna in an early role, was one of Chetan's experiments in filmmaking where a large part of the film was from the perspective of an eighteen month old child, abandoned on the streets of Bombay.
-Another "experiment" that followed this was Heer Ranjha, based on the epic poem by Waris Shah.
+Another "experiment" that followed this was Heer Raanjha, based on the epic poem by Waris Shah.
 Chetan had his entire cast speak dialogues that rhymed.
 The film, starring Raaj Kumar and Priya Rajvansh, progresses almost entirely in verse.

-Haste Zakhm was an ill-advised commercial venture, a lost-and-found story in which Chetan was out of depth.
+Hanste Zakhm was an ill-advised commercial venture, a lost-and-found story in which Chetan was out of depth.
 Balraj Sahni, Priya Rajvansh and Navin Nischol starred, and the music by Madan Mohan was a success.
 With Hindustan Ki Kasam, Chetan was back in his favourite domain of war films.
 It was based on a mission of the Indian Air Force during the Indo-Pakistani War of 1971, and much like Haqeeqat, this one also had an ensemble cast, with Jayant's son - the young Amjad Khan, being launched, along side stars like Balraj Sahni, Vijay Anand, Raaj Kumar and Chetan himself in a cameo.
-Chetan had to change the climax under pressure of the producers and distributors, and the film was an average grosser.
+Chetan had to change the climax under pressure of the producers and distributors, and the film was an average grosser. \r

 Navketan was completing 25 years, and Chetan was asked to return and direct one more film for Dev's production house.
 They ended up making two films together, one for Navketan, Jaaneman - which was a remake of Taxi Driver - and one for Himalaya Films, Sahib Bahadur - which was a remake of Afsar.
 Amitabh Bachchan, then a relatively young actor, was signed on for Sahib Bahadur, but later replaced with Dev.